top of page

 ree

-Meet Nikia Smith, the Project Management Consultant, driving success at Business and Wealth Generations.
-With over a decade of advisory expertise, Nikia orchestrates strategy and operations, spearheading growth, and innovation.
+Meet Nikia Smith, Director of Project Management Office (PMO), driving success at Business and Wealth Generations.
+With over a decade of advisory expertise, Nikia orchestrates strategy and operations, spearheading growth and innovation.
 Beyond his professional endeavors, Nikia actively participates in his community, having served on the Board of Directors at the Project Management Institute Florida Suncoast Chapter in different roles for several years.
 Recognized for his contributions, he received the PMI Florida Suncoast Chapter Award in 2018 for significantly boosting membership and retention and was also selected to attend the 2019 PMI North America Leadership Institute Meeting in Philadelphia.
-In 2025, Nikia was selected as one of just fifteen emerging leaders to represent Higher Education at the Florida State Capitol in Tallahassee, Florida.
-That same year, he successfully completed a six-month leadership program at St. Petersburg College, where he and his team developed an organization-wide project and earned a Top 3 ranking.
-Nikia holds a bachelor’s degree in management and organizational leadership with a concentration in Project Management, alongside several business certificates from St. Petersburg College.
+Nikia holds a bachelor’s degree in management and organizational leadership with a focus on Project Management, alongside several business certificates from St. Petersburg College.
 He is also certified in CAPM and PMP by the prestigious Project Management Institute.
 For collaboration opportunities, reach out to Nikia at info@thebusinesswg.com.

 Business and Wealth Generations © 2025